- Baseball & Bowling

 In Northern Kentucky

-The Cincinnati area, including the city across the Ohio River, Covington, KY, has been a bedrock of baseball.
+The Cincinnati area, including the city across from it on the other side of the Ohio River, Covington, KY, has been a bedrock of baseball.
 People from Covington could use the Roebling Suspension Bridge (see The Beginnings) via a street car to easily cross the river to watch the Cincinnati Red Stockings, the first professional baseball team in the late 1860's.
 After the Red Stockings disbanded in 1870, the Covington Stars were formed along with another team in Ludlow.
 In 1875 Cincinnati formed the Reds and played teams in Covington and Ludlow, attracting large crowds.
-However, the following year in 1876, the Reds were admitted to the National League with the "five mile rule."
+However, the following year in 1876, the Reds were admitted to the National League and were subject to the "five mile rule."
 This prohibited pro teams from playing in Covington and Ludlow, even if they were in different states.
 It caused the KY teams to disband.
 However, another pro-baseball team was formed for a short time called in the 1880's called the Kentons.

 A Covington Blue Sox Video